Stanoy Tabakov: Mixed martial arts career

 In his MMA debut at "RPC - Domination" on April 10, 2010, Tabakov lost by knockout in the first round.

 On December 18, 2010, at Maxfight Warriors XVIII, Tabakov was defeated by Nedyalko Karadzhov in the first round by technical knockout as a result of punches.

 After losing his first two bouts, he was able to win the next five fights including main eventing "Arena MMA Plovdiv - Fight Night 3" on September 20, 2014, against Hristo Yordanov where he won his final MMA fight by an armbar submission.

 Bare-knuckle boxing

 Bare Knuckle Fighting Championship

-Tabakov made his Bare Knuckle Fighting Championship debut at BKFC 58: Bulgaria against Petr Beranek on March 22, 2024, and won by knockout in the first round.
+Tabakov made his Bare Knuckle Fighting Championship debut at BKFC 58 against Petr Beranek on March 22, 2024, and won by knockout in the first round.

 Tabakov headlined BKFC Fight Night Prospects: Newcastle in a cruiserweight main event against Paul Venis on June 8, 2024.
 He lost by way of technical knockout in the third round.

-Tabakov faced Dawid Oscar on March 29, 2025 at BKFC Fight Night: Manchester and lost by technical knockout in the second round.
+Tabakov faced Dawid Oscar on March 29, 2025 at BKFC Fight Night 23 and lost by technical knockout in the second round.